Taisiias/formmailer/README.md

 `redirectFieldName` | Name of the HTML input that contains redirect URL address. | `"_redirect"` `subject` | Email subject field content.
 Special entry `{{{referrerUrl}}}` will be changed to the address of the webpage from where the form is submitted. | `"Form submitted on {{{referrerUrl}}}"`
 `reCaptchaSecret` | Site secret reCAPTCHA key.
-No captcha checks will be performed if this value is not set. | `""` `requireReCaptchaResponse` | If true, receiver handler should always check g-recaptcha-response to be present in POST. | `false`
-`assetsFolder` | Path to the folder containing static assets. | `"./assets"` `databaseFileName` | Path to the SQLite database file. | `"./formmailer.db"` `formTargets` | See details in [Sending different forms to different recipients](#sending-different-forms-to-different-recipients)| { }
+No captcha checks will be performed if this value is not set. | `""` `disableRecaptcha` | If true, receiver handler should always check g-recaptcha-response to be present in POST. | `false` `assetsFolder` | Path to the folder containing static assets. | `"./assets"` `databaseFileName` | Path to the SQLite database file. | `"./formmailer.db"` `formTargets` | See details in [Sending different forms to different recipients](#sending-different-forms-to-different-recipients)| { }